dr6719010-dot/End-to-End-Threat-Simulation-Network-Intrusion-Detection-Lab/README.md

 This lab was created to practice:

-- Cybersecurity tool development
+- Cybersecurity tool development using Python
-- Network traffic analysis
-- Threat simulation in a controlled environment
+- Network threat simulation
 - Intrusion detection concepts
+- Security monitoring using Snort

 ---